 The tradition of Yoga has always been passed on individually from teacher to student through oral teaching and practical demonstration.
 The formal techniques that are now known as Yoga are, therefore, based on the collective experiences of many individuals over many thousands of years.
 The particular manner in which the techniques are taught and practiced today depends on the approach passed down in the line of teachers supporting the individual practitioner.
 Yoga is essentially a spiritual discipline based on an extremely subtle science, which focuses on establishing harmony between mind, body; thought and action; restraint and fulfilment; harmony between man and nature and a holistic approach to health and wellbeing.
 Yoga is not about exercise but to discover the sense of oneness with ourselves, the world and Nature.
 It is an art and science for healthy living.

 The word "Yoga" is derived from the Sanskrit root 'yuj' meaning "to join", "to yoke" or "to unite".
-Therefore the aim of Yoga is to unite the individual consciousness with the supreme consciousness.

-Yoga is a science and art of living; also it is a body of techniques that lead us to consciously connect with ourselves and with life, the experience of Yoga.
-As Yoga is an art and science, there is no dogma or belief system attached to it.
-Yoga tells us to do a certain practice and feel their effects following the practice, e.g. if we breath slowly in a relaxed manner we will slow our heart rate; if we focus the mind we will develop mental peace and deep insight.
+Therefore, the aim of yoga is to unite the individual consciousness with the supreme consciousness.
+Yoga is a science and art of living; also it is a body of techniques that lead us to consciously connect with ourselves and with life, the experience of yoga.
+As yoga is an art and science, there is no dogma or belief system attached to it.
+Yoga tells us to do a certain practice and feel their effect following the practice, e.g. if we breath slowly in a relaxed manner we will slow our heart rate; if we focus the mind we will develop mental peace and deep insight.

 In addition to this, Yoga is becoming popular day by day and has become a wave which is sweeping across the globe.
-In this course we introduce Yoga as a science of Holistic Living and not merely as Yoga postures.
-During the course the student is taught the concepts of Yoga for the treatment and prevention of various psychosomatic ailments.
-This course looks at training the enthusiasts to become Yoga therapist so that they could teach Yoga under the supervision of a doctor for health and healing.
-This Choice Based Credit System (CBCS) based course has the vision of producing yoga professional so that they could teach yoga therapy in a paramedical department of a hospital with the ability to select specific safe practice modules for different diseases.
+In this course we introduce yoga as a science of Holistic living and not merely as yoga postures.
+During the course, the student is taught the fundamental & advanced concepts of Yoga as well as the techniques for the treatment and prevention of various psychosomatic and life style related ailments.

-I. Title of the Programme

-The programme shall be called "Bachelor of Science in Yoga" (BS)

-II.
-Aim of the Programme

-The aim of the programme is to produce "Yoga Therapists for a clinical set up".
+- I. Title of the Programme The programme shall be called "M. A. in Yoga Science" - II.
+Aim of the Programme The aim of the programme is to produce "Yoga professionals for academic & therapeutic fields"